Posterior consistency in multi-response regression models with non-informative priors for the error covariance matrix in growing dimensions: Introduction

-In the one-dimensional case, Gelman\cite{gelman2006prior} argued very strongly against the use of vague inverse gamma prior for variances, primarily on the second ground.
+In the one-dimensional case, \cite{gelman2006prior} argued very strongly against the use of vague inverse gamma prior for variances, primarily on the second ground.
 As an alternative, he recommends the use of uniform and half-t priors for variances.
-Noting that the half-t prior is a scale mixture of an Inverse-Gamma distribution, Huang and Wand\cite{huang} consider an IW distribution with a diagonal scale parameter and assign independent inverse gamma prior to these diagonal elements.
+Noting that the half-t prior is a scale mixture of an Inverse-Gamma distribution, \cite{huang} consider an IW distribution with a diagonal scale parameter and assign independent inverse gamma before these diagonal elements.
 The main advantage of this prior is that one can choose hyperparameters to achieve arbitrarily high non-informativity of all variance and correlation parameters.
 We refer to this prior as the IG-DSIW (Inverse-Gamma diagonal scale-mixed IW) prior.
 There are other alternatives as well.
-For example, keeping the scale parameter of the IW prior as a diagonal matrix O'Malley and Zaslavsky\cite{zava} assign independent log-normal and positively truncated normal priors to these diagonal elements.
+For example, keeping the scale parameter of the IW prior as a diagonal matrix \cite{zava} assign independent log-normal and positively truncated normal priors to these diagonal elements.
 We refer to these priors as the LN-DSIW (Log-normal diagonal scale-mixed IW) prior and TN-DSIW (Truncated-normal diagonal scale-mixed IW) prior respectively.
-On a similar structure, Gelman et al.\cite{gelman_book} suggested independent uniform prior distributions for the diagonal scale parameter of the IW prior.
+On a similar structure, \cite{gelman_book} suggested independent uniform prior distributions for the diagonal scale parameter of the IW prior.
 Similarly, we will refer to it as U-DSIW (Uniform diagonal scale-mixed IW) prior.
-For details look at the first subsection of Section \ref{sec3}.
-From an entirely different perspective, Barnard et al.\cite{barnard2000} proposed expressing the covariance matrix in terms of the standard deviations and the correlation coefficients and assigning independent priors for the standard deviations and the correlation coefficients.
+For details look at the first subsection of Section \ref{sec3}. (\cite{tokuda}) demonstrated that for a correlation matrix derived from a DSIW prior, the limiting expected effective dependence is reduced to $1-\exp{(-1)}$, which is smaller than that observed with a simple IW prior.
+From an entirely different perspective, \cite{barnard2000} proposed expressing the covariance matrix in terms of the standard deviations and the correlation coefficients and assigning independent priors for the standard deviations and the correlation coefficients.
 A key problem with these models is they can often be mostly computationally much slower compared to the scale mixture of IW priors.